Mimran0715/from-scratch/README.md

-trying to implement deep learning architectures from scratch
+trying to implement deep learning architectures from scratch w/ PyTorch